How much will nanny taxes cost your family?

 With two child care tax breaks, it's probably not as expensive as you think

-You’ve found a nanny to help your family — and know you’ll need to pay household employment taxes (often called “nanny taxes”) if you pay her $2,100 or more during the calendar year.
+Once you’ve made the decision to hire a nanny and decide how much to pay them, the next step is budgeting for household employment taxes.
+Often called “nanny taxes,” they come into play if you pay a nanny or any other household employee $2,200 or more during the calendar year.
 Just how much will this cost you, though?

 The good news is that with tax breaks, nanny taxes likely will not cost you as much as you expect.
 For help demystifying what it actually costs to pay your nanny legally — and how you can save money doing so — watch this video and read the corresponding tips below.